Impact of austerity measures on the enjoyment of human rights

 Since 2009, austerity measures have become an increasingly dominant State response to the global financial and economic crises.
 In many countries across the developing and developed world, measures such as cuts to social protection systems and public services as well as regressive taxation reform, are threatening States’ human rights obligations and disproportionately impacting on the rights and livelihoods of persons living in poverty.

-She will continue to highlight the need for human rights-based approaches to recovery through advocating for policies that protect the most vulnerable and ensure the enjoyment of economic, social and cultural rights by all individuals.
+She continued to highlight the need for human rights-based approaches to recovery through advocating for policies that protect the most vulnerable and ensure the enjoyment of economic, social and cultural rights by all individuals.